 However, as discussed earlier, it requires a few more steps than AppLaunchpad.
 You need to set languages in separate settings before creating the localized app store screenshots, and there is no preview option.

 In simple words, the app screenshot localization process is neither quick nor simple.
+This is one of the reason why many users look for better Appscreens alternatives like AppLaunchpad for more flexible localization.

 Verdict